Jall3n/All-Stocks-Analysis/README.md

         tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value
         End If

 3b) Check if the current row is the first row with the selected tickerIndex.
+Utilizing <> 'doesn't equals to' and And.

         If Cells(i - 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then
             tickerStartingPrices(tickerIndex) = Cells(i, 6).Value
         End If

-3c) Check if the current row is the last row with the selected ticker
+3c) Check if the current row is the last row with the selected ticker.

         'If the next row’s ticker doesn’t match, increase the tickerIndex.
         If Cells(i + 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then